I believe that a photo can say what words might struggle to, and vice versa.

 Practicing photography doesn’t have to be complicated or expensive.
 You can use a cheap camera if you have a good eye and you are not concerned about large prints.
 Nature photography gets closer to Photo Art when the photographer communicates emotions visually.

 Like some other visual arts, photography has a “movement” element.
-A fast shutter can communicate emotion, but either freezing an incredible moment, or showing the silky water effect on a long exposure waterfall scene.
+A shutter speed can communicate emotion, by either freezing an incredible moment, or showing the silky water effect on a long exposure waterfall scene.
 The sense of movement or freezing of the subject adds to the communication of the photographic subject.

 Have any of you tried to sell things on the internet?
 Is there a better way to communicate what you have for sale than with a photograph?
 Imagine what sort of Tourism Industry there would be in Iceland without any Nature Photos.

-- Learn new photography skills online with Skillshare LINK.
+- Learn new photography skills online with Skillshare!!